Yanis42/oot_docs/techs/isg/index.rst

 History
 ----------

-This glitch was found on June 23rd, 2006.
+This glitch was found on June 23rd 2006 by TheHeroMX.

 https://archive.org/details/oot-isg-discovery-video